professionalGithub99/ScalingBounty/README.md

 Provide a security interface such that secondary canisters can hold private data from many users but only deliver requests to authorized requesters.
 Attempt to use as few inter-canister calls as possible.

-TO SEE CODES STRUCTURE SEE DIAGRAMS AT BOTTOM OF PAGE.
+TO SEE CODES STRUCTURE SEE DIAGRAMS AT TOP OF PAGE.
 Essentially, main.mo is the primary canister, and it creates many instances of NodeCanisters (NodeCanisters.mo).
 These live in /src/Main directory.

 ## Running the project locally